doguilmak/Predict-Breast-Cancer-Class/README.md

 Dataset is downloaded from [archive.ics.uci.edu](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(diagnostic)) website.
 You can find the details of the dataset in that website and also in the ***breast-cancer-wisconsin.names*** named file.
 Dataset has **10 columns** and **699 rows without the header**.

+Attribute Information:

+1) ID number
+2) Diagnosis (M = malignant, B = benign)
+3-32)

+Ten real-valued features are computed for each cell nucleus:

+a) radius (mean of distances from center to points on the perimeter)
+b) texture (standard deviation of gray-scale values)
+c) perimeter
+d) area
+e) smoothness (local variation in radius lengths)
+f) compactness (perimeter^2 / area - 1.0)
+g) concavity (severity of concave portions of the contour)
+h) concave points (number of concave portions of the contour)
+i) symmetry
+j) fractal dimension ("coastline approximation" - 1)

 ## Methodology

 In this project, as stated in the title, results were obtained through **XGBoost** and **artificial neural networks** methods.